What Sympathy Flowers To Send

 What kind of flowers to send for sympathy occasions

 There are four main occasions or events that will occur once someone has passed where you can send sympathy flowers, plants, gifts, and arrangements.
-Their labeled here in the order that they occur alongside what sympathy gift you should send.
+If you find yourself wondering when to send flowers after a death, this should help.
+The typical events are labeled here in the order that they occur, alongside the type and what sympathy gift you should send.

 - Sympathy Gift Delivery Occasions: